Rig Veda – The Oldest Scripture

 • 191 Hymns

 The RigVeda is considered the most ancient religious text of Hinduism, likely compiled into its current form by 1300 B.C.
 The verses are thought to have been brought to India by the Indo-Aryans, who shared a cultural and religious heritage with the Iranian-Aryans, worshipping gods like Mitra, Varuna, and Indra.
-These deities, along with the practice of fire worship and the use of Soma (an intoxicating drink), are central themes in the RigVeda.
+These deities, along with the practice of Agni worship and the use of Soma (an intoxicating drink), are central themes in the RigVeda.
 The language of the RigVeda is poetic and known as Vedic Sanskrit, distinct from the later classical Sanskrit.
 The hymns address various deities, personifications of natural forces, and are believed to have been composed over time by different clans of seers.
 Each clan favored certain poetic meters, although some meters were used across different groups.

 Around 600 B.C., the verses were compiled into a Samhita text.
 The compilers applied rules like sandhi (a method of joining words) to fix the text in its current form, and used indexes called Anukramanis to catalog the hymns, preventing distortions.
 The text has been remarkably preserved due to oral recitation, with no early evidence of written records.